 If you are convicted of a DWI offense, the length of time your license suspension or revocation will remain in effect will depend on the particular offense you have been convicted of.
 If you have not had another DWI/DWAI on your record for at least 5 years, you may be eligible for a “post-conviction” conditional license, as long as you are enrolled in the Impaired Driver Program (formerly known as the Drinking Driver Program, or “DDP”).

-CDH Law— The DWI Defense Team You Can Count On
+CDH Law— The DWI Defense Attorneys You Can Count On

 Being arrested for DWI or DWAI can be a very frightening experience.
 When you contact our team by phone or by filling out one of the forms on our website, you are contacting attorneys who have a well-earned reputation for strong skill sets and legal agility.
 We will stand by you no matter what, working hard to defend you against the serious charges you face.
 We will press hard for an acquittal or, if that is not possible, negotiate a plea bargain that works in your favor.

-Carden Dotzler Hammond, PLLC represents clients in Central New York, Syracuse and in the following towns and villages of Onondaga County: Camillus, Cicero, Clay, Dewitt, Elbridge, Geddes, Manlius, Marcellus, Onondaga, Salina, Skaneateles, Baldwinsville, East Syracuse, Fayetteville, Liverpool, North Syracuse, and Solvay
+Carden Dotzler Hammond, PLLC represents clients in Central New York, Syracuse, Monroe County, Jefferson County, Oswego County, Ontario County, and Onondaga County, including the towns and villages of Camillus, Cicero, Clay, Dewitt, Elbridge, Geddes, Manlius, Marcellus, Onondaga, Salina, Skaneateles, Baldwinsville, East Syracuse, Fayetteville, Liverpool, North Syracuse, and Solvay.